Top GNWT Menu

 1. The supervisor informs employees of the standards of particular conduct which apply to the workplace.

 2. When standards of conduct are not met, the supervisor initiates disciplinary action.
-The supervisor documents disciplinary action on the disciplinary action record sheet.

 3. To determine the appropriate course of action, the supervisor may contact Management and Recruitment Services.